RamblingCookieMonster/RamblingCookieMonster.github.io/Pages/PowerShellResources.md

 * [PowerShellGet](https://www.powershellgallery.com/) - PowerShell module to find and install modules and scripts from the PowerShell Gallery.
 Available in Windows 10, WMF 5, or as an MSI installer compatible with PowerShell 3 or 4.
 * [VSCode](https://code.visualstudio.com/) with [VSCode PowerShell language support](https://github.com/PowerShell/vscode-powershell) - This is quickly catching up to the ISE as a favorite PowerShell development environment
 * [ISESteroids](http://www.powertheshell.com/isesteroids/) - A great add-on from Tobias Weltner to improve your experience in the PowerShell ISE
-* [The Windows PowerShell Toolbox](http://technet.microsoft.com/en-us/scriptcenter/ee861518.aspx) - Includes links to popular tools like PowerShell Plus (now free!) and Sapien's offerings
 * [Microsoft Wiki for Popular PowerShell Modules](http://social.technet.microsoft.com/wiki/contents/articles/4308.popular-powershell-modules-en-us.aspx?Sort=MostRecent&PageIndex=1) - A list of PowerShell modules and snapins
 * [Microsoft Wiki for PowerShell-Enabled Technologies](http://social.technet.microsoft.com/wiki/contents/articles/4309.powershell-enabled-technologies-en-us.aspx)
-* [ShowUI](http://showui.codeplex.com/) - Build WPF user interfaces in script
+* [ShowUI](https://github.com/ShowUI/ShowUI) - Build WPF user interfaces
 * [PSReadLine](https://github.com/lzybkr/PSReadLine) - "A bash inspired readline implementation for PowerShell"
-* [PowerShell Tools for Visual Studio](http://visualstudiogallery.msdn.microsoft.com/c9eb3ba8-0c59-4944-9a62-6eee37294597) - Add PowerShell language support to VS 2012 and 2013
+* [PowerShell Tools for Visual Studio](https://marketplace.visualstudio.com) - Add PowerShell language support to VS 2012, 2013, 2015, 2017

 Some of this is a bit dated;  for example, PowerGUI isn’t quite as active as it once was.
 I'm likely overlooking a number of resources that I simply find using google, or that are out of the scope of what I do (e.g. I don't work with SharePoint).